paolo7/SHACL2FOL/README.md

 ## Limitations

-Out of the filter components, only the sh:NodeKind has been implemented.
-There is currently a bug that affects sh:targetSubjectsOf and sh:targetObjectsOf, making their axiom translation empty.
+* Out of the filter components, only the sh:NodeKind has been implemented.
 All of the other SHACL core constraint components and target components have been implemented.
+* All shapes must be IRIs, and not blank nodes.
+For example, instead of creating a property constraint using (in Turtle syntax) `:shape_A sh:property [ ...XYZ... ]`, create a specific IRI for that property instead, which is defined later as usual `:shape_A sh:property :PROP_A . :PROP_A ...XYZ... `.

 ## Sample Usage